-Camping is another activity that people love to do there because it’s so peaceful and quiet with lots of trails to explore on foot or by canoe.
-Renting a houseboat is also very popular since there are no motor boats allowed on Lake Kabetogama except for these (and only from mid-May through mid-September).
+Camping is another activity people love there because it’s so peaceful and quiet, with lots of trails to explore on foot or by canoe.
+Renting a houseboat is also very popular since no motor boats are allowed on Lake Kabetogama except for these (and only from mid-May through mid-September).

 See Related: Best Weekend Getaways in Iowa

 Itasca State Park is one of the most well-known state parks in Minnesota.
 It’s located in the northwest corner of the state and is home to Lake Itasca, the Mississippi River‘s birthplace.

 The park itself has a lot of great features—it’s got plenty of trails for hiking and biking, a campground where you can stay overnight if you want to see everything in the park without having to drive back and forth each day, and a visitor center where you can learn more about what makes this place so unique.